LiavElisha/Broadcast-Encryption-Project/1-Resilinet Scheme Based On 1-Way Functions/ReadMe.md

 where the pseudo-random function f output is twice the length of the input.
 More details on Amos Fiat' and Moni Naor' paper.

-I wrote a fewe script in order to make it simople to use. compileClients.sh - Compile all client.c files. deleteFiles.sh - Delete all files in /client{index}/files/* runClients.sh {Resilient clients} - Run all clients with the input - {Number of files}.
+I created a few scripts in order to make it simple to use - compileClients.sh - Compile all client.c files. deleteFiles.sh - Delete all files in /client{index}/files/* runClients.sh {Resilient clients} - Run all clients with the input - {Number of files}.
 For example - runClients.sh 0 2 4